Casino Game Volatility Explained: Why Big Wins Are Rare but Possible

 Are High Volatility Slots Better for Winning Big?

-If you are searching for the best slots for big wins, they are usually going to be high volatility games because that is where larger payouts are concentrated.
+If you are searching for the best slots for big wins, high-volatility games are usually where those opportunities exist.
+However, larger prizes are typically balanced by lower hit frequency and longer losing stretches.

 ⚠ Important Distinction

 High volatility increases win size potential, not hit frequency.
-Bigger payout ceilings do not mean better overall chances of landing one during your session.
+Bigger payout ceilings do not improve the likelihood of hitting those wins during a session.

 Big Win Potential vs Hit Frequency